Max1211/psm_snapshot/README.md

-# PSM Snapshot Tool
+# Policy and Services Manager (PSM) Snapshot Tool

-The PSM Snapshot Tool helps you to create snaphots for PSM
+The PSM Snapshot Tool helps you to create and export snaphots for PSM to different destinations.

 ## Features

 - Create PSM snapshots
 - Encrypt snapshots with password protection (optional)
-- Distribute snapshots to multiple destinations (optional):
+- Distribute snapshots to multiple (same or different) destinations (optional):
   - SCP
   - SFTP
   - Mounted folders

+All options are configured withtin the .env file.
+If no options are set, all snapshots will be just created on PSM and rotated based on the "MAX_SNAPSHOTS".

 ![](https://github.com/Max1211/Images/blob/main/psm_snapshot.png)